 In-town historic core

 If you value walkability and a downtown lifestyle, this area delivers.
 It also draws steady visitor interest, which supports year-round rental demand.
-Expect tradeoffs like limited single-family inventory, potential upgrade needs in older homes, tighter parking, and strict town or HOA rules that protect neighborhood character.
+Expect tradeoffs like limited single-family inventory, potential upgrade needs in older homes, tighter parking, and strict town, historic district, or HOA rules that protect neighborhood character.
+Short term rentals availability ranges in the downtown core of Breckenridge, so be sure to confirm Zones and regulations when searching.

-Peak 7, Peak 8, Peak 9, and the Village at Breckenridge are designed around lift access.
+The bases of Peak 8 and Peak 9 are designed around lift access and ski in/ski out possibilities.
+These popular neighborhoods include the Village at Breckenridge, Beaver Run Resort, Main Street Station, Columbine, and the Four O'Clock area.
 Housing here leans toward larger condo buildings, luxury slope-side residences, and, in some cases, fractional ownership.
-Many buildings offer on-site amenities such as restaurants, pools, and rental desks.
+Many complexes offer on-site amenities such as restaurants, pools or hot tubs, and ski or bike rentals.

 If ski convenience is your top priority or you want strong winter rental potential, slope-side is hard to beat.
 These properties usually command a premium price per square foot and often carry higher HOA fees.
 You’ll also see more tourist activity and, in some complexes, stricter rental policies.